 It can be difficult to know where to start.
-Let these questions help you start thinking about the type of care that could work for you.
+Let these questions help you start thinking about the type of support that could work for you.

-What types of support services would help lighten the load day-to-day?
-Services can include daily meals provided, regular domestic help, support with personal care, transport to health services.
-What extra care in and around your home would offer added peace of mind?
+What extra support in and around your home would offer added peace of mind?
 This can include onsite care, 24/7 emergency call system and an in-house GP or registered nurse.
 What are some good questions to ask about care and support?
+What support care services are available to me?
+And how do I access them?
+What's included in the service How can I get a preview of what life might be like?